 Each semester faculty members across campus are encouraged to submit a research proposal using the RRSP Project Proposal Form.
 Based on their academic backgrounds, interests and the perceived value of the project, RRSP students select a project and meet with the faculty member to negotiate a contract for the scope of work the student is to accomplish during the specified project period.
 Projects may be worked on by a single student or a team of students based upon the breadth and depth of work to be accomplished.
 In addition, a project may last one semester or span several semesters provided there are incremental deliverables to gauge the student’s progress.

-CBH Live is a live, interactive broadcast of research projects conducted by students in the Randall Research Scholars Program.
-Students will discuss the goals, outcomes and societal impact of the research they’ve conducted during the Fall 2018 Semester.
+RRS Live is a live, interactive broadcast of research projects conducted by students in the Randall Research Scholars Program.
+Students discuss the goals, outcomes and societal impact of the research they have conducted during the Fall Semester.

 RRS Live Schedule – December 6 – 8, 2023

 Times to be Determined